tglauch/pyVPRM/how_to_use.md

 4. Use the output in the analysis notebook to fit the paramteters and generate plots.
 See for example ./analysis_notebooks/2012_VPRM_eval.ipynb

 For b)
+1. Prepare a config file (see for example config.cfg)
+2. Run the VPRM_predictions.py code with the config file as argument

+For c)
+1. Prepare a config file (see for example config_wrf_prepocessor.yaml)
+2. Run the VPRM_preprocessor.py code with the config file